hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 If you are coming to Hyprland for the first time, this is the main tutorial to read.

-Due to a lot of people doing stupid stuff, this tutorial will cover literally everything you need to just get things going.
+This tutorial will cover literally everything you need to just get things going.
 It does link to other pages where necessary.